MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/entity-hierarchy-limits.md

 ### <a name="calloutadextension"></a>Callout Ad Extensions
 You can manage callout ad extensions using the Bulk service ([Callout Ad Extension Record](../bulk-service/callout-ad-extension.md)) or Campaign Management service ([CalloutAdExtension](../campaign-management-service/calloutadextension.md)).

-The following table defines limits for call ad extension properties.
+The following table defines limits for callout ad extension properties.

 |Property|Limit|
 |------------|---------|